-I have an extreme addiction to a colorful seasonal confection that is notoriously divisive amongst households and classrooms and office buildings the world over.
+I have an extreme addiction to a colorful seasonal confection that is notoriously divisive in households and classrooms and office buildings the world over.
 And its name is candy corn.

 As far as I’m concerned, it is manna from heaven.
 It is the food of the gods.
 It is a candy and a vegetable – and that makes it the perfect food!

 And while I know it’s not technically produce, I do know that it has honey in it.
-And honey comes from plants – excreted through the saliva of bees I guess, but still.
+And honey comes from plants – excreted through the saliva of bees, but still.
 If it comes from a plant, it’s a vegetable.

 Plus honey is referenced in the bible — 26 times to be exact – and in a good way (not like salt, which is a punishment for people who look backwards when they aren’t supposed to), but in a nourishment for the Israelites who kept looking forward in faith and physicality for forty years in the wilderness kind of way.